Skip to main content

 Advantage: Nutrafol

-Website user experience (UX) relates to anything on the page that affects how you feel as you interact with a website.
+Website user experience (UX) encompasses everything on a web page that affects how you feel as you interact with a website.
 Is it a pleasant time, more or less?
 Is it easy or hard, slow or fast, to find the information you want?
 That's all UX.

-For anyone trying to determine whether Hers is a viable option for their increased shedding, its website design choices may inspire some additional hair loss through stress and rending.
-If nothing else, the attendant frustrations may be enough to drive prospective customers to another brand, such as Nutrafol.
+Still, for anyone trying to figure out whether Hers is a viable option for their increased shedding, its opaque pricing may cause additional hair loss through stress and rending.
+If nothing else, the attendant frustration may be enough to drive prospective customers to another brand, such as Nutrafol.

 Customer support